WEARTHaptics/WEART-SDK-CSharp/docs/home.md

 # Setup
 The minimum setup to use the weart SDK consists of:
-* A PC with the Middleware installed
+* A PC with the WEART App installed
 * A TouchDIVER device
 * A C# project using the Low-Level SDK